automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Pneumatoraptor.md

 # Pneumatoraptor
-## Description: This "air thief" was recently discovered in Hungary.
+## This "air thief" was recently discovered in Hungary.